 Hannah earned a Bachelor of Science degree in Accounting from SUNY Fredonia and is pursuing a MPA from SUNY Brockport.
 Prior to her work at the Health Foundation, she obtained extensive experience as a payroll specialist.
 She has been a member of the Health Foundation since 2016 and is currently an Associate Program Officer for the Responsive Grant team.
 Hannah incorporates her education and expertise while working closely with grantees to ensure their success.
 She is proud to be helping the Health Foundation continue their valuable work for this community.

-Chiara Smith is an Associate Program Officer at the Greater Rochester Health Foundation with more than 18 years of experience within the non for profit and Human Services Industry.
+Chiara Smith is a Program Officer at the Greater Rochester Health Foundation with more than 23 years of experience within the non for profit and Human Services Industry.
 Smith currently serves as Co-Chair for the Community Voices Network (United Way) as well as the Health Foundation’s “Change Team.”
-She is a 2018 graduate of the United Way’s African American Leadership Development Program.
+She is a participant in the Leadership Coaching Certificate Program a 2018 graduate of the United Way’s African American Leadership Development Program.
 Smith recently completed the Diversity and Inclusion Certificate program from the University of Cornell.
 Her passion is for community.
 She considers herself a “servant leader.”

 Kristin joined the Greater Rochester Health Foundation in 2020 and serves as the Finance and Grants Manager, focusing on management of the grant administration and contract process.
 She is responsible for ensuring best practices are followed in the grantmaking process and manages the Health Foundation’s grants system.